pgalko/BambooAI/README.md

 The BambooAI library is a user-friendly tool designed to make data analysis more accessible to non-programmers.
 Utilizing the power of Large Language Models (LLM), BambooAI can comprehend your questions about a dataset and automatically generate and execute the appropriate Python code for both analysis and plotting.
 Users can effortlessly gain valuable insights from their data without writing complex code or mastering advanced programming techniques.
 With BambooAI, simply input your dataset, ask questions in plain English, and receive answers along with relevant out of the box visualizations if asked for to help you better understand your data.

-My primary goal was to build a library that acts as a steadfast companion for analysts of all skill levels, rather than acting as the analyst itself.
-This library simplifies the intricate process of data analysis and visualization, serving to streamline the user's workflow.
-It's been crafted with a focus on user-friendliness, efficiency, and adaptability, enabling it to cater to a wide range of users and their unique analytical needs.
-By functioning as an aid rather than the main analyst, this library not only facilitates smoother operations but also empowers users to effectively employ their analytical skills, enhancing their overall productivity.
+My main goal was to create a tool to help analysts at all levels, not to replace them.
+This library makes data analysis and visualization easier, helping to improve workflows.
+It's designed to be easy to use, efficient, and adaptable to different users' needs.
+As a supportive tool, not the main operator, it helps users apply their own analytical skills more effectively and increase their productivity.

 ## Preview